Anchorman (film series)

-The Anchorman series is a media franchise initially consisting of three American comedy films – Anchorman: The Legend of Ron Burgundy, Wake Up, Ron Burgundy: The Lost Movie (both 2004), and Anchorman 2: The Legend Continues (2013).
+The Anchorman series is a media franchise initially constituting three American comedy films – Anchorman: The Legend of Ron Burgundy, Wake Up, Ron Burgundy: The Lost Movie (both 2004), and Anchorman 2: The Legend Continues (2013).
 The films were produced by Judd Apatow, directed by Adam McKay, and written by McKay and Will Ferrell.
-The films star Ferrell, Paul Rudd, David Koechner, Steve Carell, and Christina Applegate as Ron Burgundy, Brian Fantana, Champ Kind, Brick Tamland, and Veronica Corningstone, respectively.
+The films star Ferrell, Paul Rudd, David Koechner, Steve Carell, and Christina Applegate, as Ron Burgundy, Brian Fantana, Champ Kind, Brick Tamland, and Veronica Corningstone, respectively.
 The films were distributed by DreamWorks Pictures and Paramount Pictures.
 A podcast series, The Ron Burgundy Podcast, produced by Big Money Players and written by Jake Fogelnest, with Ferrell reprising his role alongside Carolina Barlow, aired for 57 episodes across four seasons on iHeartRadio from February 7, 2019 to August 19, 2021, with a fifth season in active development.

 Film series

 Anchorman: The Legend of Ron Burgundy (2004)

-Ron Burgundy is San Diego's top rated newsman in the male-dominated broadcasting of the '70s, but that's all about to change for Ron and his cronies when an ambitious woman is hired as a new anchor.
+Ron Burgundy is San Diego's top-rated newsman in the male-dominated broadcasting of the 1970s, but that is all about to change for Ron and his cronies when an ambitious woman is hired as a new anchor.

-The film grossed $85,288,303 in North America, and $5,285,885 in other countries, for a worldwide total of $90,574,188.
+The film grossed $85.3 million in North America, and $5.3 million in other countries, for a worldwide total of $90.6 million.
 It received generally positive reviews from critics.
 Rotten Tomatoes gives the film a score of 66% based on 201 reviews, with an average rating of 6.3/10.
 The site's consensus reads: "Filled with inspired silliness and quotable lines, Anchorman isn't the most consistent comedy in the world, but Will Ferrell's buffoonish central performance helps keep this portrait of a clueless newsman from going off the rails."
 Metacritic gave the film a score of 63 out of 100 based on 38 reviews.

 Wake Up, Ron Burgundy: The Lost Movie (2004)

-Set during Anchorman: The Legend of Ron Burgundy, Anchorman: Wake Up, Ron Burgundy: The Lost Movie follows the KVWN Channel 4 News Team as they investigate the extremist bank-robbing organization "The Alarm Clock".
+Set during Anchorman: The Legend of Ron Burgundy, Anchorman: Wake Up, Ron Burgundy: The Lost Movie follows the KVWN Channel 4 News team as they investigate the extremist bank-robbing organization "The Alarm Clock".

-Unlike the other films in the Anchorman series, Wake Up, Ron Burgundy was released straight-to-video bundled with the home release of Anchorman: The Legend of Ron Burgundy.
+Unlike the other films in the Anchorman series, Wake Up, Ron Burgundy was released straight-to-video bundled with the home video release of Anchorman: The Legend of Ron Burgundy.
 Wake Up, Ron Burgundy is composed of outtakes from Anchorman: The Legend of Ron Burgundy.